Tom King's Coffee House: Tom and Moll King

 Tom King was born in 1694 to Thomas King, a squire from Thurlow, Essex, and Elizabeth Cordell, the daughter of Baronet Sir John Cordell.
-He was educated at Eton and King's College, Cambridge but was expelled (for reasons unknown) and eventually drifted to Covent Garden where he worked as a handyman, and met Moll (real name Elizabeth Adkins) in 1717.
+He was educated at Eton and King's College, Cambridge but was expelled for reasons unknown.
+He drifted to Covent Garden where he worked as a handyman, and met Moll, real name Elizabeth Adkins, in 1717.

-Moll had been born in Vine Street in the slum district of St Giles in 1696; her father was a cobbler and her mother a fruit and vegetable seller in Covent Garden.
-She had gone into service at the age of fourteen, but found the work boring and so began hawking fruit and nuts around the Covent Garden area.
+Moll was born in Vine Street in the slum district of St Giles in 1696.
+Her father was a cobbler and her mother a fruit and vegetable seller in Covent Garden.
+She started work at the age of fourteen, but found the work boring, and so began hawking fruit and nuts around the Covent Garden area.
 Tom and Moll were married in 1717, but did not live together long.

-Tom began an affair, neglecting Moll, and when he eventually started to beat her, she left him and took up with a man named Murray (sometimes identified as William Murray, later Earl of Mansfield and Lord Chief Justice: this identification is erroneous, as William Murray was aged only 13 in 1718).
-However, Tom amassed some money from working as a waiter, and, around 1720, he and Moll reunited and opened a coffee house in one of the shacks in Covent Garden which they rented from the Duke of Bedford at the cost of £12 a year.
+Tom began an affair, neglecting Moll.
+When he started to beat her, she left him and took up with a man named Murray, sometimes identified as William Murray, later Earl of Mansfield and Lord Chief Justice.
+This identification is erroneous, as William Murray was aged only 13 in 1718.

+Tom amassed some money from working as a waiter, and, around 1720, he and Moll reunited and opened a coffee house in one of the shacks in Covent Garden, which they rented from the Duke of Bedford at the cost of £12 a year.

 Coffee house

 The coffee house was an immediate success.
 Moll, who had been befriended by many of the leading courtesans of day while running her stall, made connections with fashionable society during her dalliance with Murray, and Tom had aristocratic connections of his own.
 The patronage of these groups, coupled with hard work and a policy of remaining open all night, meant that Tom and Moll were soon able to afford to rent out a second and third shack.

-A pretty black barmaid named Black Betty (also known as Tawny Betty) provided another attraction.
-The shacks can be seen in many of the contemporary depictions of the piazza and features prominently in William Hogarth's Four Times of the Day (although it is rotated from its true position for the artistic effect of contrasting it with Inigo Jones' Church of St Paul).
+A pretty black barmaid named Black Betty, also known as Tawny Betty, provided another attraction.
+The shacks can be seen in many of the contemporary depictions of the piazza and features prominently in William Hogarth's Four Times of the Day, with it rotated from its true position for the artistic effect of contrasting it with Inigo Jones' Church of St Paul.

 By 1722, Tom King's Coffee House was already famed as a place where anybody from the highest to the lowest could find a willing partner, and was frequented by many notables of the day: "all gentlemen to whom beds were unknown".
 Hogarth, Alexander Pope, John Gay, and Henry Fielding were all visitors.
-Fielding mentions it in both The Covent Garden Tragedy and Pasquin and Tobias Smollett in The Adventures of Roderick Random.
+Fielding mentions it in both The Covent-Garden Tragedy and Pasquin and Tobias Smollett in The Adventures of Roderick Random.
 Of the three shacks, the largest and most famous was known as the Long Room, while the two smaller ones were reserved for gambling and drinking, respectively.